-7.1 DC Voltage
+7.2 DC Voltage

 While the tool in this mode, contact the probes to a circuit, then the LCD display will read the DC voltage with a resolution of 0.02 volt.
+The DC voltage range is from 0Volt to 30Volt.